-Most universities have certain quality standards for printing thesis and dissertations.
-As the physical embodiment of you academic achievement, your thesis is expected to stand the test of time.
+Outside of your bound version, most universities have certain quality standards for printing thesis and dissertations for formal submission.
+As the physical embodiment of your academic achievement, your thesis is expected to stand the test of time.
 Most universities agree that thesis paper needs to be of archival quality, white, and with some cotton composition.
 Universities tend to have some varying requirements for paper on certain criteria, such as the paper weight (i.e. thickness) of your thesis paper, so you will need to confirm if there are certain unique requirements specific to your university.

 Archival-quality paper simply means that the paper it is long-lasting, and won't yellow over time.
 To ensure archival quality, look for paper that is advertised as "acid-free," and contains some amount of cotton composition.
 Acid-free paper simply means that some of the naturally occuring acids in wood pulp were neutralized during the paper production process.
 Cotton composition in paper improves the durability of the paper, and also elevates the quality in terms of how the pages of your thesis feel.
 You'll want both elements to be found in paper for the quality that you want when printing your thesis.